input-output-hk/marlowe-cardano/marlowe/cli-doc/ReadMe.md

 The `marlowe-cli` tool provides several utilities for serialising Marlowe contracts to validators, datums, and redeemers.
 It also computes hashes and addresses.
 It can be used in conjunction with [`cardano-cli`](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/README.md) to submit Marlowe transactions to the Cardano blockchain.

-An extended example showing the execution of a three-step contract is available in [extended-example.sh](extended-example.sh).

 ## Available Commands